 Tomo then reminds Keoko of a movie they watched in school.
 It was a piece of propaganda that depicted Americans as cowboys who “hated all people with black hair and killed even the women and babies of their enemies just to amuse themselves.” (p.
 50)

-This is one of my favorite passages in the book because it references World War II propaganda, which I find fascinating.
+This is one of my favorite passages in When My Name Way Keoko because it references World War II propaganda, which I find fascinating.
 It's also one of a few instances where we see either Sun-hee or Tae-yul rejecting propaganda.
 This particular scene alludes to the irony of the movie Sun-hee saw.
 In "Taking Responsibility" published in the Berkeley Journal of International law, Harry N. Scheiber points out that the Japanese “slaughtered civilians, enslaved hundred of thousands of people, mistreated and killed its military and civilian prisoners, or subjected conquered people to military conscription and to service as sex slaves (cynically known as ‘comfort women’).”
 What’s more, Joshua A. Fogel, author of The Nanking Massacre in History and Historiography describes the Japanese soldiers as “gleeful” while killing hundreds of thousands of Chinese civilians during the Nanking Massacre.
 And, the Nanking Massacre was only one of a number of massacres, death marches, and other war crimes carried out by Japanese Imperial Forces during World War II.

 Korea After World War II